Latter-day Saint Missionaries in the Guatemala Earthquake of 1976

 Work Camp Patzicía

-We set up a camp of tents around the church in Patzicía and sixteen missionaries spent the next two months in jeans and t-shirts working with shovels and picks helping the people clear out their sites to make way to build new houses.
+We set up a camp of tents around the church building in Patzicía and sixteen missionaries spent the next two months in jeans and t-shirts working with shovels and picks helping the people clear out their home sites to make way to build new houses.
 We were anxious to get the members into houses before the rainy season began in just a few months.
-We hauled out the old adobe bricks, took apart the roofs, and stacked the timbers and corrugated metal sheets.
+We hauled away the old adobe bricks, took apart the roofs, and stacked the timbers and corrugated metal sheets.

 Sundays were spent in church and other meetings to organize work parties, but the other six days a week we left camp at 6:30am and returned dusty and dirty at 5:00pm.
 We would then bathe, eat, and go to bed.
 One morning, for example, three of us worked at a man’s house carrying 35-pound adobe bricks on our shoulders from the house, 110 feet to the road where we dumped them.
 During the five hours we were at his house, we moved about 32,000 pounds.
-One Elder commented that in all the years bucking hay on his dad’s farm, he had never worked harder in his life than he did here.
+One missionary commented that in all the years bucking hay on his dad’s farm, he had never worked harder in his life than he did that day.
 We didn’t look for praise from our parents or from the mission president; we worked because we loved the people and wanted to help them.

 Each preparation day (Monday) for two months after the earthquake, the Guatemala City Zone and the Quetzaltenango Zone joined us to work in mass in a town to help members and nonmembers alike.
 Read about the missionaries working in towns on their preparation days in the article “Elders Help Rebuild Guatemala” from the Church News.